-- During FY2015, Dallas County moved 83 Detention Service Officers from all three towers and Classification/Release to the new Medical Modification Unit.
-In addition, one (1) Detention Service Manager, five (5) Detention Service Supervisors, and 48 Detention Service Officers were added as new staff for Med Mod, per Court Order #2015-0146. - The FY2013 Budget included the transfer of two (2) Detention Service Officers to Detention Services for the Medical Modification Project. - The FY2012 Budget included the movement of ten (10) deputy positions to the George Allen Transportation Unit.
+- During FY2017, 25 Detention Service Officer, Grade 40 positions were deleted due to the decreasing jail population - During FY2015, Dallas County moved 83 Detention Service Officers from all three towers and Classification/Release to the new Medical Modification Unit.
+In addition, one (1) Detention Service Manager, five (5) Detention Service Supervisors, and 48 Detention Service Officers were added as new staff for Med Mod, per Court Order #2015-0146. - The FY2013 Budget included the transfer of two (2) Detention Service Officers to Detention Services for the Medical Modification Project.